 - Is of Latino, African American, Native American or Asian American ancestry

-- Has close family members have type 2 diabetes, high blood pressure, or arteriosclerosis
+- Has close family members who have type 2 diabetes, high blood pressure, or arteriosclerosis

 - Has had gestational diabetes

 - Has a history of high blood pressure, high blood triglycerides, low HDL cholesterol, arteriosclerosis (or other components of the metabolic syndrome)

 - Has polycystic ovarian syndrome (PCOS)